-What does Mandolin Wind mean?
+What do you think Mandolin Wind means?

 Rod Stewart: Mandolin Wind Meaning